pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 Download and install PuTTY from [here](https://www.putty.org).
 Once you've done that:

-* Start PuTTY and enter ssh.pythonanywhere.com into the "Host name" field
+* Start PuTTY and enter your SSH hostname into the "Host name" field
 * In the "Category" tree on the left, open Connection -> SSH -> Tunnels
 * If you don't have a MySQL database running on your local machine, enter "Source port" 3306.
 If you do have one running, use some other port, for example 3333.